wrosenauer/oxcloud-provisioning/README.md

 ### Scope

-This project contains a commandline toolset based on Python 3 and Python Zeep and allows OX Cloud compatible provisioning.
+This project contains a commandline toolset based on Python 3 and allows OX Cloud compatible provisioning via the REST-based Cloud API.

 Most of the tools use the same equivalent names as the original OX server commandline tools and try to use the same parameters where possible.